mjordan/riprap/README.md

 * `outcome`: Coded outcome of the event, either `suc` or `fail`.
 * `offset`: The number of items in the result set, starting at the beginning, that are skipped in the result set (i.e., same as standard SQL use of 'offset').
 Default is 0.
 * `limit`: Number of items in the result set to return, starting at the value of `offset`.
-* `sort': Sort events on timestamp.
+* `sort`: Sort events on timestamp.
 Specify "desc" or "asc" (if not present, will sort "asc").

 For example, `curl -v -H 'Resource-ID:http://localhost:8000/mockrepository/rest/10' http://localhost:8000/api/fixity?timestamp_start=2018-12-03` would return only the events for `http://localhost:8000/mockrepository/rest/10` that have a timestamp equal to or later than `2018-12-03`.